ikoniqoz/nitrodocs/content/guides/pyrocms-tags.md

 <div class="note"><p>The white-space inside the curly braces is optional, but does help with aesthetics and readability.</p></div>

-Now let's take the example of a common concept in PyroCMS: a tag with two words separated by a colon:
+Now let's take the example of a common concept in NitroCMS: a tag with two words separated by a colon:

     {{ noparse }}{{ settings:site_name }}{{ /noparse }}

 This tag has some basic parts: two curly braces on either site, and two text strings separated by a colon.
-This format tells PyroCMS that we want to access a plugin's function or plugin's variable.
+This format tells NitroCMS that we want to access a plugin's function or plugin's variable.
 The first string, **settings** in this case, tells the tag what plugin to reference, and then the second string, **site_name** in this case, tells the tag what function or variable to call.

 So if we put the above tag in our layout, and our {{ link uri="plugins/settings" title="site_name variable" }} was set to "Bill's Bagels", then it would return: